-The eligibility policy is a vital tool for the administration of the campus TE program.
-It protects the TE member school against unanticipated conflicts, and it protects employees against attempts to influence campus figures to determine the selection of candidates for TE scholarships unfairly.
+The eligibility policy is a vital tool for administering the campus TE program.
+It protects the TE member school against unanticipated conflicts and employees against attempts to influence campus figures to determine the selection of candidates for TE scholarships unfairly.

-Definition of Eligible Employees - Policies should cover and clarify the following: TE member school policies should speak to and clarify categories of employment (faculty, administrators, staff, retirees, etc.) or classes and employment status (fulltime, part-time, hours worked per week, credit-hour teaching load).
-It is also suggested that the policy discusses mitigating circumstances like employees who cease being eligible employees during the school year.
+Definition of Eligible Employees - Policies should cover and clarify the following:

+TE member school policies should address and clarify categories of employment (faculty, administrators, staff, retirees, etc.) or classes and employment status (fulltime, part-time, hours worked per week, credit-hour teaching load).
+It is also suggested that the policy discuss mitigating circumstances like employees who cease to be eligible during the school year.

 Although TE was initially established to assist the dependents of faculty members only, TE Central encourages its members to extend eligibility to all categories of employees, including administrative and support staff, in the interest of equity due to the IRS code (see Taxation).
 Most TE members have adopted inclusive policies for full-time employees.

-Employees must not assume that the TE scholarship is an automatic benefit of employment, like health insurance or a pension program.
-It may help the institution avoid future disappointment and even conflict if its written policies explain this.
+Employees must not assume that the TE scholarship is an automatic employment benefit, like school-provided health insurance or retirement programs.
+If the institution's written policies explain this, it may help avoid future disappointment and even conflict.

 - 1. Coverage for family members of deceased employees.
-Whether the employee dies before the student is certified as eligible while applying for a scholarship or after enrollment, institutions usually continue an awarded scholarship through graduation or the end of the current academic year. - 2.
+Whether the employee dies before the student is certified as eligible while applying for a scholarship or after enrollment; institutions usually continue an awarded scholarship through graduation or the end of the current academic year. - 2.
 Coverage for family members of an employee who separates from employment.
-Whether the separation occurs before the student is certified as eligible, while applying for a scholarship, or after the student has enrolled, institutions usually bar dependents who were not yet certified as eligible at the time of termination.
-Students who have been approved and accepted, and those who have enrolled, are usually supported for the remainder of the semester or, in some cases, the entire academic year.
-Policies may wish to distinguish between voluntary termination or termination for cause and other categories of termination, such as retirement. - 3.
-Years of service requirement.
-Such as years employed by the institution, uninterrupted vs. interrupted employment, whether years of eligibility service can be waived if a new employee had this opportunity at another institution, already has family members on the exchange, or by written exception at the time of hire.
+Whether the separation occurs before the student is certified as eligible, while applying for a scholarship, or after the student has enrolled.
+Institutions usually bar dependents who were not yet certified as eligible at the time of termination and those who have not yet started the upcoming semester/term.
+Students actively attending classes when the employee announces his leave are usually supported for the remainder of the semester or, in some cases, the entire academic year.
+Policies may wish to distinguish between voluntary termination or termination for cause and other categories of termination, such as retirement.

+- 3. Years of service requirement.
+This includes years employed by the institution, uninterrupted vs. interrupted employment, and whether years of eligibility service can be waived if a new employee had this opportunity at another institution, already has family members on the exchange, or by written exception at the time of hire. - i A word of caution when allowing previous years of service.
+This must be offered to all employees, not upper leadership.